 2026 AI Large Model Landscape Analysis: DeepSeek, GPT-5.4, Claude 4.6, Gemini 3.1

-The first quarter of 2026 has ushered in an era of unprecedented competition in the global AI large model market.
-OpenAI, Anthropic, Google DeepMind, and DeepSeek — the four major players — have all released or are about to release their flagship models within virtually the same time window, marking the official beginning of a "multi-polar era" in AI.
+The first half of 2026 has ushered in an era of unprecedented competition in the global AI large model market.
+OpenAI, Anthropic, Google DeepMind, and DeepSeek — the four major players — released their flagship models within a span of just a few months, and with DeepSeek V4 officially released and open-sourced in April, AI has formally entered a "multi-polar era."
 This article provides a comprehensive analysis of the 2026 AI competitive landscape across six dimensions: market overview, technical architecture, performance benchmarks, pricing strategy, industry applications, and future outlook.

 1. 2026 AI Large Model Market Overview